patologiivest/empaia-howto/README.md

     }
 }
 ```
-The Empaia supported parameter types can be classified into the following categories
+The Empaia supported parameter types can be classified into the following categories:

 - the whole slide image itself (`"type": "wsi"`), there will be always **exactly one** such parameter, you can only customize its name and description,
 - primitive values, i.e. `"type": "integer|float|bool|string"`, can be used for scalar values, which can be integer/floating point numbers, truth values, or character sequences (text),
-- graphical annotations where `"type"` takes one of `point`, `line`, `arrow`, `rectangle`, `polygon`, `circle`,
+- graphical annotations where `"type"` takes one of `point`, `line`, `arrow`, `rectangle`, `polygon`, or `circle`,
-- collections (`"type": "collection"`) wrap another parameter type to allow for multiple occurances of the wrapped type, e.g. sequence of rectangles,
+- collections (`"type": "collection"`) wrap another parameter type to allow for multiple occurrences of the wrapped type, e.g. sequence of rectangles,
 - finally there is also a `class` parameter type, which represents catgorical values.
 In general, this type is used in combination
-with annotations and also requires to define the classes at the root of the `ead` (see [details](https://developer.empaia.org/app_developer_docs/v3/#/specs/ead?id=class-data-type)).
+with annotations, and also requires to define the classes at the root of the `ead` (see [details](https://developer.empaia.org/app_developer_docs/v3/#/specs/ead?id=class-data-type)).

 > [!IMPORTANT]
 > The generic Emapaia UI requires you to also have at least one _annotation_-type input.